 - Need: To reduce the primary care provider shortage in rural Colorado.

-- Intervention: A "grow your own" initiative in Colorado recruits rural registered nurses and trains them to become advanced practice RNs.
+- Intervention: A "grow your own" initiative in Colorado recruited rural registered nurses and trained them to become advanced practice RNs.

-- Results: 81 RNs have participated in the Rural and Underserved APRN Project so far.
+- Results: 81 RNs participated in the Rural and Underserved APRN Project.

 Evidence-levelPromising (About evidence-level criteria)

-The Rural and Underserved APRN Project in Colorado recruits registered nurses (RNs) from rural communities and supports them as they return to school to become advanced practice registered nurses.
-These APRNs agree to return to their communities and help reduce the state's primary care provider shortage.
+The Rural and Underserved APRN Project in Colorado recruited registered nurses (RNs) from rural communities and supported them as they returned to school to become advanced practice registered nurses.
+These APRNs agreed to return to their communities and help reduce the state's primary care provider shortage.

 Project coordinators identified the state's Health Professional Shortage Areas (HPSAs) and talked to nurses from locations like Federally Qualified Health Centers (FQHCs), Critical Access Hospitals (CAHs), public health departments, and schools.
-RNs participating in the project would receive financial support as well as employer and community support.
+RNs participating in the project received financial support as well as employer and community support.

-This project partners with Denver's Loretto Heights School of Nursing at Regis University, which is creating a rural/underserved APRN program.
-The Rural and Underserved APRN Project is funded in part by the Colorado Health Foundation and received a 2018 HRSA Advanced Nursing Education Workforce grant.
+This project partnered with Denver's Loretto Heights School of Nursing at Regis University.
+The Rural and Underserved APRN Project was funded in part by the Colorado Health Foundation and received a 2018 HRSA Advanced Nursing Education Workforce grant.

-In order to participate, RNs must be from a rural and/or underserved area and agree to serve in a rural/underserved area for 2 years for every year that they receive funding.
+In order to participate, RNs had to be from a rural and/or underserved area and agree to serve in a rural/underserved area for 2 years for every year that they received funding.

 - Assistance in the application process